 Eating disorders are one of the most complex disorders, and have the highest mortality rate of any other psychiatric illness.
 What is understood from eating disorders is that there isn’t one exact reason that an eating disorder exists, but many puzzle pieces that may fall into place at one specific time within an individual’s life, which creates the eating disorder.
 People don’t choose to have an eating disorder.
 There are many biological, psychological, and sociological factors that play a role in the development of an eating disorder, and recovery from an eating disorder can be difficult, but it is possible to achieve a full and sustained recovery.
 For someone who does not suffer from an eating disorder, it can be difficult to fully comprehend the multitude of intrusive yet unwelcome thoughts circulating in someone’s mind related to food, body image, and feelings of shame and guilt.
-The impact of art therapy on eating disorder recovery has been shown to be a powerful tool.
+The impact of art therapy on eating disorder recovery has been shown to be a powerful tool, which is why Walden incorporates art therapy in its integrative therapies programming.

 Now, it’s time to express yourself – into recovery.
 Art therapy’s impact on eating disorder recovery has been shown to support an improved understanding of self, and visually create something that is difficult to verbally explain.
 Many times it is explained from someone with an eating disorder that there is a lot of internal conflict.
 How is this relayed or communicated to family, friends, or their peers within a group setting?
 Art therapy directives ask group members to create art around these internal conflicts, many times revealing to members of the group that they aren’t alone.
 What a relief it appears to be as others can relate to an internal conflict that previously no one would be able to communicate with words.
 One example of this may be an art therapy group using masks.